mrkaleArduinoLib/gbj_twowire/README.md

 <a id="getBusStop"></a>
-## getBusStop(), getBusRpte()
+## getBusStop()
 #### Description
-The particular method returns a flag about currently generating stop or repeated start condition.
+The method returns a flag about currently generating stop or repeated start condition.

 #### Syntax
     bool getBusStop();